Connecting our menstrual & creative cycles

-Allowing myself to paint with watercolours without being good at it, to spend an evening doing a puzzle with my fiancé, or to go for a walk through nature while listening to a podcast that just makes me laugh.
+Allowing myself to paint with watercolours without being good at it, spend an evening doing a puzzle with my husband, or go for a walk through nature while listening to a podcast that just makes me laugh.

 Finding space in my daily life for joy, pleasure, and messiness.